 Dr. Sculco employs Intellijoint HIP, which is an advanced surgical tool designed to help orthopedic surgeons more accurately perform posterior hip replacement surgeries and improve patient outcomes.
 The tool gives Dr. Sculco pinpointed accuracy when placing your hip implant, lowering the risk of future dislocation and other post-surgical issues that could result in the need for revision surgery.

 What are the advantages of the posterior hip replacement approach?

 Advantages of undergoing posterior hip replacement include the following:

 - Most patients are suitable candidates for this approach, unlike anterior approach

-- Small curved incision goes through the side of the hip
+- Small, curved, modified hip incision that goes through the side of the hip, called the “mini oblique”

 - Helps restore hip function

 - Can reduce hip pain

 - Highly successful, longstanding approach

 For more information about total hip replacement, including information about the pros and cons of the anterior and posterior approaches, visit our total hip replacement surgery page.

 If you’re suffering from lowered range of motion and pain in your hip joint, the first step to getting back to your normal life quickly is scheduling an evaluation with an experienced orthopedic surgeon.
 Dr. Peter K. Sculco provides customized treatment plans and personalized care paired with world-class orthopedic training.
 Call 212.606.1771 today or fill out the form on this page to request an appointment.